Against Kant, to be more precise.

-Recall here that the problematic of the synthetic a priori concerns an impasse concerning which is a valid starting point, the synthetic or the analytic.
+Recall here that the problematic of the synthetic a priori involves an impasse concerning the question, which is a valid starting point, the synthetic or the analytic?
 The possibility of synthetic a priori must therefore exceed the synthetic-analytic distribution.
 Relying on Dieter Heinrich’s legendary lectures on Kant, Slavoj Zizek takes us into an adept summary of what is going on with Kant who is here facing a dilemma (the italicized words were quoted by Zizek from Heinrich):

 “Kant starts with a cognitive capacity–the Self with its three features (unity, synthetic activity, emptiness) is affected by noumenal things and, through its active syntheses, organizes impressions into phenomenal reality; however, once he arrives at the ontological result of his critique of knowledge (the distinction between phenomenal reality and the noumenal world of Things-in-themselves), ‘there can be no return to the self.
 There is no plausible interpretation of the self as a member of one of the two worlds.”
 This is where practical reason comes in: the only way to return from ontology to the Self is via freedom: freedom unites the two worlds and provides for the unity or coherence of the Self–this is why Kant repeated the motto again and again, ‘subordinate everything to freedom’” (Slavoj Zizek, Less Than Nothing.
 Hegel and the Shadow of Dialectical Materialism [London and New York: Verso, 2012], 266); also, Dieter Heinrich, Between Kant and Hegel.
 Lectures on German Idealism, ed.
 David S. Pacini [Cambridge, Massachusetts, London and England: Harvard University Press, 2003, 52).

-The impossibility of returning to the self in the final analysis requires a decision: the decision arises from the impossibility of deciding, so to speak.
-Until the self decides it is practically a ghost but that does not necessarily mean the self loses a body.
-The self is still embodied but as such is also vulnerable to external appropriation.
-This is the vulnerability that the ascetic ideal (the subject of Nietzsche's On the Genealogy of Morals) takes advantage of, the body-self.
-(We will return to this aspect later).
+The impossibility of returning to the self in the final analysis requires a decision: the decision arises from the impossibility of deciding.
+Until the self decides it is practically a a non-self, a veritable ghost, that is vulnerable to appropriation.
+This is the vulnerability that the ascetic ideal (the subject of Nietzsche’s On the Genealogy of Morals) takes advantage of, the body-self that does not know itself.

 II.
 Kant’s resurrection of the ascetic ideal

-Kant resurrects the ascetic ideal through - this is quite familiar now - a correlationist strategy.
+Kant resurrects the ascetic ideal (this is quite familiar now) through a correlationist strategy.
 We will find out what the real function of correlationism is to Kant’s oft-repeated call to “subordinate everything to freedom.”

 Meillasoux (2007) defines correlationism as follows: “Correlationism consists in disqualifying the claim that it is possible to consider the realms of subjectivity and objectivity independently of one another” (Quentin Meillasoux, After Finitude.
 An Essay on Contingency, trans.
 Ray Brassier [London: Continuum, 2008], 8).

-What this amounts to is simple if we consider the relation between subject and object, or Man and the world whose relational form partakes of a more elementary or primary model, that is, as always a relation of sort.
+This is quite simple to understand if we consider the relation between subject and object, or Man and the world whose relational form partakes of an elementary model as that which reflects a primary relation.
 Relations are absolutely primary, and there are only relations – so far, this is the metaphysical kernel of correlationism.
 This, for a good reason, destroys the unrelational nature of the metaphysics of substance.
-But, having destroyed metaphysics in this sense, correlationism generates a new form of metaphysics, that is, the metaphysics of relation; psychologically put, the absolute necessity of belongingness, of a shared relationship.
-This has indeed a very useful therapeutic function – one is assured that he is not alone.
-Indeed, as Nietzsche says, nihilism has deep psychological roots.
+But having destroyed metaphysics in this sense, correlationism generates a new form of metaphysics, that is, the metaphysics of relation; psychologically put, the necessity of belongingness, i.e., a shared relationship.
+This already conveys a useful therapeutic function – one is assured that he is not alone.
+As Nietzsche says, nihilism has deep psychological roots.
 (But this is not the ultimate cause of nihilism).

 Meillasoux adds: “[Ever] since Kant, to discover what divides rival philosophers is no longer to ask who has grasped the true nature of substantiality, but rather who has grasped the more originary correlation” (Ibid.).
 This brings us to Kant’s maxim “subordinate all to freedom.”

-But still for Kant the Man-category is derivative of self-critique, that it is only by self-critique that Man as a subject can exist as subject in reality.
+But still for Kant the Man-category is derivative of self-critique, that it is only by self-critique that Man can exist as subject in reality.
 This is where Nietzsche faulted Kant.
 The Kantian self-critique is ultimately a critique of pre-critical, pre-modern values (both in theology and philosophy, especially those influenced by Cartesianism).
 In Nietzschean terms, this is expressed by way of confronting the question head-on: Does a critique of values have a value of its own (GM, Preface 6)?
-Or, who will undertake the critique of morality?
-Here morality collapses the distinction between theology and philosophy understood as both pre-critical and still pre-modern despite Descartes.

 More so, because it also concerns values, the question of the value of critique of values is no less a critique of moral economy (all morals are economic as all of economics is morality).
-If Man continues to be reactive (in the Nietzschean sense, as Deleuze pointed out to us in Nietzsche and Philosophy) because it remains hostage to pre-critical morality (theology and philosophy, and, economics, altogether in the Kantian sense), then what right has Man to undertake the critique?
+If Man continues to be reactive because it remains hostage to pre-critical morality (theology and philosophy, and, economics, altogether in the Kantian sense), then what right has Man to undertake the critique?
 Who is this Man?
-What exactly must this Man have to secure the right to carry out the critique?
+What exactly must this Man possess to secure the right to carry out the critique?

 Nietzsche saw the answer in the ascetic ideal which is associated with a more familiar Nietzschean concept, the death of God, roughly the collapse of meaning or value of existence whose most representative proponent is the ascetic.